ray-project/ray/doc/source/ray-observability/user-guides/cli-sdk.rst

 Failure Semantics
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The state APIs don't guarantee to return a consistent or complete snapshot of the Cluster all the time.
-By default, all Python SDKs raise an exception when there's a missing output from the API.
-And the CLI returns a partial result and provides warning messages.
-These cases may not generate output from the API.
+The State APIs don't guarantee to return a consistent or complete snapshot of the cluster all the time.
+By default, all Python SDKs raise an exception when output is missing from the API.
+The CLI returns a partial result and provides warning messages.
+Here are cases where there can be missing output from the API.

 **Query Failures**